CenterForOpenScience/Employee-Manual/index.md

 Paid Time Off (PTO)
 ------------------

 At the beginning of each year, full-time, regular employees receive credit for fifteen (15) days of “Paid Time Off” (PTO).
 Part-time, regular employees will be granted PTO proportional to hours worked.
 This benefit for new hires is prorated based upon the number of working days remaining in the calendar year.
 Upon termination all unused PTO will be forfeited.
 PTO is not accrued and has no cash value.
 Staff must confirm PTO with their management, team, and HR.
-Anyone who cannot work due to an illness or emergency should notify the HR Assistant.
+Anyone who cannot work due to an illness or emergency should notify the Human Resources Specialist.

 Hourly Time Tracking
 --------------------